THE

 organization subject to the terms and conditions as the Board may determine.

-(3) The Bureau may recognize any other institution to be a child
+(3) The Bureau may recognize any other institution

-protection institution whether established and maintained by a local government
+to be a child protection institution whether established and maintained by a

-or any non-governmental organization.
+local government or any non-governmental organization.

-(4) The Bureau may establish or recognize any association for the
+(4) The Bureau may establish or recognize any

-functions in the prescribed manner.
+activities and functions in the prescribed manner.

 (5) The